MickeJagekrans/segmenter/README.md

 I first tried to use byteranges but preparing the source file took as long as just segmenting
 it in one go.

-My solution to this was to build the .mpd manually from stream information and split the streams
+My solution to this was to build the .mpd manually from stream information and only
-in a background process, returning the .mpd as soon as possible.
-When the split command is done (almost instantaneous) I fire off the segmentation commands
-in background processes and wait for the files to exist on the first segment request.
-This ensures a quick response time.
+demux + segment when the first segment request hits the server.
+The time to execute this command is less than a second and playback will begin almost immediately.